 Suddenly, your top-notch website is mistakenly labeled spam and you log on one day to find it’s disappeared – deleted without warning.
 Your existing customers don’t know where to find you online and you’re losing out on potential customers and sales.

 To finally get your piece of online real estate you need web hosting.
 If you can afford it, pay for hosting.
 You’ll rest easy at night knowing you won’t wake up tomorrow to find the website you worked so diligently on suddenly deleted.
 While you should be paying for hosting, you shouldn’t have to go broke paying for it.

 There are a lot of options for domains and webhosting; bluehost, GoDaddy, HostGator, and NameCheap to name a few.
 Bluehost and HostGator have great customer service, while others may have varying prices, there are more details on our Website Hosting Resource Page.

 Once you have a domain and hosting, how can you build a professional looking site with correct search engine optimization that attracts thousands of visitors each day?
 While you can certainly pay a web designer for a fancy site with all the bells and whistles, you don’t have to.

 Where do you go to get started building your site?

-For more information, click on the posts below:
+For more information, go to our Resources Page and click on the posts below: